magomimmo/modern-cljs/README.md

 7. visit [login.html][11] and/or [shopping.html][15]
 8. play with the repl connected to the browser

+> NOTE: If you want to access the code of any single tutorial because
+> you don't want to `copy&paste` it or you don't want to write it
+> yourself, do as follow:
+>
+> * `$ git clone https://github.com/magomimmo/modern-cljs.git` (if you
+>   did not already done);
+> * `$ cd modern-cljs`
+> * `$ git checkout tut-01 # for tutorial 1, tut-02 for tutorial 2 etc.`
+>
-That said, I suggest coding yourself the content of the tutorials.
+> That said, I suggest coding yourself the content of the tutorials.
+In
+> my experience is always the best choice if you are not already fluent
+> in the programming language you have under your fingers.

 ## [Tutorial 1 - The basic][1]